This case ‘vignette’ is a true story about a mistake I made many years ago when I first began offering chirology consultations professionally.

 Should I have been more honest?

-My being gentle with my words and my willing to be wrong cannot be justified.
+My being gentle with my words and my willing to be wrong (to send him away feeling encouraged) cannot be justified.

 Enquiry into other possible outcomes, and how best he will manage in the face of the imminent disappointment, offered with kindness and encouragement, are what he needed most.